 The Royal Highland Fusiliers Museum

 The Royal Highland Fusiliers Museum and Tenement House are at stop eighteen.
-These are two other places that I didn’t get to as they were closed by the time I got around to them.
+I didn’t get to these two other places, as they were closed by the time I got around to them.

-The Royal Highland Fusiliers hold the usual firearms, uniforms over the years, paintings, medals and archives showing their history over 300 years.
-Again this is a free museum for you to learn about this Scottish regiment.
+The Royal Highland Fusiliers hold the usual firearms, uniforms from over the years, paintings, medals, and archives showing their history over 300 years.
+Again, this is a free museum where you can learn about the Scottish regiment.

 Hours